bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 Now that we have a theoretical understanding of how this all works, let's see it in action.
-Perhaps the simplest case (and I'm using the word "simple" in relative terms here) is the univariate Gaussian with a Gaussian prior on its mean and a inverse Gamma prior on its variance.
+Perhaps the simplest case (and I'm using the word "simple" in relative terms here) is the univariate Gaussian with a Gaussian prior on its mean and a inverse Gamma prior on its variance (from Example 1).
 Let's describe the setup:

 .. math::